Well what a year it's been for our small but perfectly formed Society!

 Your Committee

-I’m pleased to report that your Committee has continued to work together extremely well in the course of the year with new members Ian Watts and Simon Gregory contributing well.
-As a result the high standards of organisation and commitment we’ve seen in past years have continued
+I'm pleased to report that your Committee has continued to work together extremely well in the course of the year with the high standards of organisation and commitment we've seen in past years have continuing

 Richard Denney will continue to organise our AMFC teams.
-Suzanne Stoner (with some help from Andy!) will help us organise our trophies and our social and charitable events this year and Peter Thomason as Secretary will include in his duties the monitoring of our website presence and the circulation of his excellent Newsletters.
-Neil Osmond has already brought his energy to our activities and his commitment to river fishing will enable interested members to participate in that part of our sport
+Suzanne Stoner (with some help from Andy!) will help us organise our trophies and our social and charitable events this year while Neil Osmond has already brought his energy to our activities and his commitment to river fishing will enable interested members to participate in that part of our sport

 In conclusion

-So a very encouraging season for your Society and all its members.
-Your Committee looks forward to your continued support while we make preparations for what we hope will be an excellent 2024.
+So an exceptional season for your Society and all its members.
+Your Committee looks forward to your continued support while we make preparations for what we hope will be an excellent 2025.
 We feel your Society is in very good hands to do so and to continue in the future

-With apologies to those who I haven’t been able to mention individually, can I extend my personal thanks to all those who have made my eighth year as Chairman of your Society a continuing pleasure.
+With apologies to those who I haven't been able to mention individually, can I extend my personal thanks to all those who have made my ninth and final year as Chairman of your Society a continuing pleasure.
 I'm pleased to say that thanks to the excellent work done by your Committee, not only has my role been made very much easier, but the Society is in excellent health, not just financially, but in terms of membership, camaraderie and reputation.
-We will be working hard in 2024 to make sure that this position continues
+I'm sure they will be working hard in 2025 to make sure that this position continues